LinuxForHealth/FHIR/docs/src/pages/guides/BringYourOwnPersistence.md

 If `SingleResourceResult.success` is set to false, the `SingleResourceResult.outcome` should be an OperationOutcome with a list of one or more issues that prevented the success of the operation.

+Note, `generateResourceId` is required to be implemented to generate UUIDs, please the implementation `TimestampPrefixedUUID`.

 #### Read
 Read requests include a FHIRPersistenceContext, a Class object for the resource type being read, and the logical id of the resource to read.
 Implementations should check the FHIRSearchContext of the FHIRPersistenceContext to determine whether the caller would like the full resource back, the resource text or data, or just a summary (see `FHIRSearchContext.getSummaryParameter()`).